 The grid can be edited.
-It is listed in the Contents Pane under the map frame to which it has been added.
 You may have to expand the map frame in the Contents Pane to see the grid element.
 This menu provides a set of options for editing the elements associated with the grid.
-Some features that can be changed include the following:
+Some of the features that can be changed include the following: